simon-donike/SISR-RS-SRGAN/docs/training.md

 Finally, `trainer.fit(model, datamodule=pl_datamodule)` launches the optimisation loop and `wandb.finish()` ensures clean shutdown of the W&B session.

+## Generator EMA lifecycle

+If `Training.EMA.enabled` is `True`, the Lightning module keeps a shadow copy of the generator weights using the decay set in `Training.EMA.decay`.
+The EMA state:

+* updates immediately after each generator optimiser step once `Training.EMA.update_after_step` has been reached,
+* lives on the device requested via `Training.EMA.device` (falling back to the generator's device), and
+* automatically swaps in for evaluation, testing, and inference before being restored for continued training.

+Checkpoints store both the live and EMA weights, so resuming training preserves the smoothed model.

 ## Practical tips

 * **Gradient stability.** Tune `Training.pretrain_g_only`, `g_pretrain_steps`, and `adv_loss_ramp_steps` when experimenting with